bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

    order or the type, changes also the signature.
 All referenced elements have to be updated.
 The list may be left empty if the operation does not require any input parameters.
-To add a new parameter, click the green plus icon and specify the name and type of the parameter.
+To add a new parameter, click the green plus icon and specify the name, type and description of the parameter.

 Mapping of input parameters
    The input parameters defined above are available as fields on the